dishitha-mahendrakar/Board-Game-With-Loaded-Dice-/README.md

 ## How to Run
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run `python main.py` to start the game.
+3. Run `python3 main.py` to start the game.

 ## Game Rules
 - Players start with a balance of 5 and a debt of 0.